 - If you aren’t able to follow through the full 7 days, that is OK! there are many benefits with shorter 3-day fasts as well.
 Focus on eating a diet rich in nutrients and gut health promoting probiotics (like yogurt) following your fast then try again in a few weeks.

-- Do not drink FRUIT JUICE while fasting, no matter what.
+- Do not drink FRUIT JUICE or vegetable juice while fasting, no matter what.
 Zero calories and zero sugar is key.

 Water Fasting FAQs